-Planting & Growing Scarlet Oak will grow to be about 70 feet tall at maturity, with a spread of 50 feet.
-It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
+Planting & Growing

+Pin Oak will grow to be about 60 feet tall at maturity, with a spread of 40 feet.
+It has a high canopy with a typical clearance of 7 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 300 years or more; think of this as a heritage tree for future generations!

 This tree should only be grown in full sunlight.
-It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
+It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
-It is somewhat tolerant of urban pollution.
-This species is native to parts of North America. \ This is a 'special order' plant - contact store for details
+It is highly tolerant of urban pollution and will even thrive in inner city environments.
+This species is native to parts of North America.